Blepharitis Treatment in Ayurveda

 - Posterior eyelid inflammation - This type of blepharitis occurs on the inner edge of eyelids closest to your eye.
 A faulty oil gland behind your eyelash follicles usually causes this form of inflammation.

-Blepharitis natural treatment includes the following self-care measures such as:
+The natural blepharitis treatment in ayurveda includes the following self-care measures such as:

-- Clean your eyes regularly, so that to avoid formation of crusts on the eyelashes.
+- Clean your eyes regularly, so that to avoid the formation of crusts on the eyelashes.

 - Apply lemon juice and coconut oil on the scalp at night to remove dandruff of head.

 - Take amla juice and vitamin C rich diet to increase immunity to fight infections.

 If you suffer from blepharitis, take the steps listed below to help your eyes:

 - Wet a clean cloth in warm water, then place it over your closed eyelids for 5 minutes.

 - Rewet as necessary to keep it warm.
 This will help soften the crusts and loosen oily debris.